HZeyen/PyRefra/3_Running_PyRefra.md

 - Smoothing in z direction: This value may be between 0 and 1.
 When 0, the different layers of the tomography will be independent from each other, if 1, the same smoothing factor will be used in vertical and horizontal direction.
 - Maximum iterations: The number of iterations may be limited with this value, e.g., for testing purposes.
 In general, the iterations are stopped if the data fit does not become better anymore, i.e., if the chi² value does not decrease by more than 1% of its actual value or if chi² becomes smaller than 1.
 - Initial and final velocities: Ray tracing needs an initial model with a vertical gradient.
 This initial model is defined by these two values. **TODO**: allow for a refined starting model.
 - Minimum and maximum allowed velocities: Pygimli allows to limit search space of model velocities.
 Give here the desired extreme velocities. **TODO**: Understand working of Pygimli: Even if very large upper velocity limit is given, pygimli limits the velocity model to a range of values much narrower than given.
 Only if the parameter “limits=[vmin,vmax]” is not at all used, velocities seem to be completely free.
-Therefore, if both given velocities are zero, program makes a call to mgr.invert without using key word limits
+Therefore, if both given velocities are zero, the program makes a call to mgr.invert without using key word "limits".
 - velocity color scale min and max: If you do inversions for different profiles, it may be interesting to have the same color scale for all.
 In this case, you may give the values of the minimum and maximum velocities appearing in the color bar.
 - Plot title: The default title is the name of the data folder.
 You may change it to any text.
 Appears only at main title of the inversion results plot.

 At the end of the inversion, the resulting model is shown in the upper 60% of the screen.
 Below, smaller sub-windows show the initial model, the rays of the final model with the “coverage” (i.e., a measure of resolution), the measured travel times as function of shot point position and receiver point position, the misfits in a similar plot calculated as “calculated times minus measured times” and finally, a plot showing average misfits for the different shot points and the different receiver points.
 This last plot allows you to verify if there are problems with certain shots or receivers.
-This plot is stored in a png file, together with other inversion results such as velocity model, misfits, rays of final model and chi²-evolution in a folder created automatically by Pygimli the name of which has the following structure: ./date-time/TravelTimeManager (where the “.”
-Is the data folder).
+This plot is stored in a png file, together with other inversion results such as velocity model, misfits, rays of final model and chi²-evolution in a folder created automatically by Pygimli named ./date-time (where the “.” is the data folder; date and time of folder creation).
 To leave this plot, click on an entrance in the “Available plots” window.
 To show the plot again, you should open the saved png outside of the program or you must do the inversion again.

 **$\textcolor{violet}{\text{Tau-P}}$** (keyboard shortcut: **CTRL-T**):
 Tool calculates and shows Tau-P analysis.
 For the moment, only the plot is shown.
-If you want to save it, use $\textcolor{violet}{\text{File -> Save plot}}$
+If you want to save it, use $\textcolor{violet}{\text{File -> Save plot}}$. **TODO** use obspy function for this.

 **$\textcolor{violet}{\text{False colour}}$** (keyboard shortcut: **SHFT-F**):
 Possibility to plot 1 to 3 different indicators that may help for picking.
 This tool is for the moment only meant for display, to analyse data visually.
 Possible indicators are: Instant frequency, envelope, 2nd derivative of envelope, 2nd derivative of data, Sta-Lta transform, Akaike Information Criterium (AIC), max-min relation and autocorrelation.
 Max-min relation plots the relative amplitude difference between a maximum and its following minimum on the one hand and the same maximum and its preceding minimum on the other hand.
 Autocorrelation is usually plotted on its own since the time scale has no relation with the other options.
 On top of the autocorrelation, two traces are plotted: white is the average autocorrelation, yellow the average trace obtained from averaging the frequency spectra.

 A dialog box will open where you may check the desired indicators (1, 2 or 3 out of the 8 possibilities).
 The first indicator you click on will determine the red channel, the second one the green channel and the third one the blue channel.
 This implies also that if only one indicator is chosen, the plot will be between black and red.
 If 2 are chosen, colour may change between black, red, green, and yellow (no blue).
 If picks have been measured for the analysed gather, they are plotted on top of the false colour plot.
-In addition, a magenta line is plotted indication evolution of maxima of the combined indicators (maximum brightness, Pythagoras of color values), as well as a white line which represents an optimum fit of the positions of the maxima through two straight lines.
-The maxima are possible picks, the straight line indicates a possible two-layer velocity model.
+In addition, a magenta line is plotted indicating evolution of maxima of the combined indicators (maximum brightness, Pythagoras of color values), as well as a white line which represents an optimum fit of the positions of the maxima via two straight lines.
+The maxima are possible picks, the straight lines indicate a possible two-layer velocity model.
 These lines are though not always meaningful.

 **$\textcolor{violet}{\text{Change trace sign}}$** (keyboard shortcut: **I**):
 You may choose one or more traces which have wrong polarity (geophone or receiver electronics may have been reverse-cabled).
 Left click on one trace after the other.
-The last trace to be chosen should be marked a small red star will be plotted near the bottom of the trace plot.
+Each chosen trace is marked by a small red star plotted near the bottom of the trace plot.
 When all traces have been marked, press right mouse key.
 When the program is finished using $\textcolor{violet}{\text{File -> Quit}}$, a file “receivers modify.dat” is written indicating the muted traces, which may eventually be renamed to “receiver_corrections.dat” to make these changes durable.

 **$\textcolor{violet}{\text{Change sign}}$** (keyboard shortcut: **CTRL-I**):